aksommerville/vexularg/README.md

 - [ ] Coyote time.
 - [ ] Landing dust.
 - [x] After a perfect score, make Dot and Moon bounce up and down with hearts above their heads.
+- [ ] Scorekeeping.
+We could track Moon's false time and add that to the things score, to make speed count.

 ## Post-Jam